ridashafqaat/My-CV/README.md

 # My-CV
-This CV is about my self.
+This CV is about my self .